 I may be biased, but I think dogs age better than humans.
-I just love the way Faulkner, the German Shorthaired Pointer, white eyebrows frame his happy face perfectly.
+I just love the way German Shorthaired Pointer Faulkner’s white eyebrows frame his happy face perfectly.
 He spent some time in the studio with Nashville pet photographer, Mandy Whitley, and the photos are awesome!

 From Mandy: “This is my fourth session with Amy and Faulkner, so this time we decided to try an indoor space to see if Faulkner like it better….and he sure did!
 I love the variety of backdrops we were able to use in his short mini-session time.